metno/pyaerocom/docs/_build/html/_sources/tut00_get_started.rst.txt

 This section illustrates the reading of gridded data as well as some features of the ``GriddedData`` class of *pyaerocom*.
 First, however, we have to find a valid model ID for the reading (cf. flow chart).

 Find model data
 '''''''''''''''

 The database contains data from the CAM53-Oslo model, which is used in the following.
-You can use the ``browse_database`` function of pyaerocom to find model ID’s (which can be quite cryptic sometimes) using wildcard pattern search.
+You can use the ``browse_database`` function of pyaerocom to find model ID's (which can be quite cryptic sometimes) using wildcard pattern search.

 .. code:: ipython3